DuyguKeskek/vue-graphql-auth/README.md

-# vue-apollo-auth
+# vue-graphql-auth

-vue-graphql-auth is a basic authentication template for VueJS apps using GraphQL backend.
+vue-graphql-auth is a basic authentication template for VueJS apps using a GraphQL backend.
 It allows you to easily setup your own authentication by changing the GraphQL endpoint.

 ## Build Setup